berndporr/iir1/README.md

-## Packages for Ubuntu (xenial / bionic / focal):
+## Packages for Ubuntu LTS:

-If you have Ubuntu's LTS distros xenial, bionic or focal then install it as a pre-compiled package:
+If you are using Ubuntu LTS then you can install this library as a pre-compiled package:

 ```
 sudo add-apt-repository ppa:berndporr/dsp